oreogasper/GRPPROJECT/README.md

 A user is able to get daily tokens and check their stats against other players.
 It's time to gamble!

+***

 ## User Stories
-- Team: A welcome page where a new user signs up for our system or logs in if they already have an account.
-The user can log out after logging in.
+**Team:**
+- As a new user, I want to sign up for a membership with a personalized username and a password.
+- As a returning user, I want to log in with my username and password.
+- As a returning user, I want to be able to change my password if I forget it (but remember my username).
+- As a user, I want to be able to close return to the login page from the main application menu screen.
+- As a user, I want to be able to navigate between the signup/login pages if I forget/remember my credentials.

 **Halsten:**
-- A user wants to get tokens, so they navigate to the shop and can either spin the hourly token wheel to receive different bundles of tokens (can range from 1-100 tokens) or click a button for one token.
+- As a user, I want to get more tokens!
+I want to go to the shop to increase my balance.
+- As a user, I want to claim my hourly tokens by spinning the chance wheel, which will give me some amount between 1-100 tokens.
+- As a user, I want a non-timed method to increase my token count, so I want to click a button which adds 0.1 to my token count (only adding whole numbers).

 **Samjir:**
 - A user wants to play the over/under card game (guess if the next card will be higher or lower than the